Appearance

 - All semantic search, metadata understanding, and vector indexing depend on the embedding model.

-- Incorrect or missing configuration causes:
+- Incorrect or missing configuration may cause:

 - Prep Data for AI to fail